skrollme/homebridge-eveatmo/README.md

 2. After successful registration create your own app by using the menu entry "CREATE AN APP"
 3. On the following page, enter a name for your app.
 Any name can be chosen.
 All other fields of the form (like callback url, etc.) can be left blank.
 4. After successfully submitting the form the overview page of your app should show client id and secret.
+5. Do an initial auth with the newly created app via the "Token generator" on your app's page https://dev.netatmo.com/apps/ to get a refresh token
+6. Add the _client_id_, the _client_secret_ and the _refresh_token_ to the config's _auth_-section

 ## Siri Voice Commands